Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 * [Shared File Store](https://github.com/Alfresco/alfresco-shared-file-store): REST API Layer to share contents between a *T-Client* and the *T-Engine*
 * [T-Service](https://github.com/Alfresco/alfresco-transform-service): Alfresco Transform Service to route JMS Events to T-Engines
 * [T-Engine](https://git.alfresco.com/Repository/alfresco-docker-transformers): Transformation Engines provides transformation operations on content, consuming the source from `Shared File Store` and producing the target also in `Shared File Store`.
 Currently Apache Tika, LibreOffice, ImageMagick and PDF Renderer are available

+>> T-Engine is currently only available for Enterprise releases of Alfresco, so links in the text may be unavailable to Community users.

 **Transformation Process**